 There were at most 60 people at the top of the monument.
 I recalled being very uncomfortable at the top of a crumbling Phnom Bakheng with hundreds with others.
 This felt infinitely better, even if it wasn’t as exclusive as the dawn in Neringa.
 Prayer calls reminded all that we were in a Muslim country.
 Borobudur and nearby Prambanan reminded us that other religions once dominated this country.

 The weather was kind in view of my visit during the rainy season.
 There were some clouds but they enhanced the spectacle.
 As sunrise drew near they turned pink and orange.
 Meanwhile, the mist that shrouded the landscape appeared impenetrable.

 A tiny red spot emerged in the distance.
 It wasn’t long before the spot radiated golden beams.
 An hour later it would reveal itself to the hordes waiting at Angkor Wat.
 Singaporeans would’ve simply slept in.
 It was a weekend after all.
 Some of the local guides who were with us did likewise while their visitors went ‘ooh’ and ‘ahh’ over the sunrise.

-At 6 a.m. we could see other tourists pour forward by the hundreds as the main gates opened.
+At 6 a.m., we could see other tourists pour in by the hundreds as the main gates opened.
 Most of them were heading for the top that we only just vacated.
 I would rather not have to jostle with them for space.

 There were a few persistent touts lying in wait with their postcards and miniature stupas, but I only needed to repeat ‘no thanks’ for about 30 seconds, not 30 minutes.
 Light refreshments and a souvenir batik were waiting in the coffee house; what a nice way to end the visit.